aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 4. Confirm deletion of resources and select **Delete stack**

-5. Click on the refresh icon until the stack disappears from the list
+5. Click on the refresh icon until the stack disappears from the list (this will take a few minutes)

 6. Next click on the dropdown and change it from Active to Deleted